bludit/documentation-english/bludit-pro/timemachine/index.md

 # Title: Timemachine
 <!-- Position: 2 -->
 ---
-Timemachine is a plugin for Bludit allow you to go back to some particular state of your system.
-For example, you deleted unintentionally a page and you want to recover it, or you edit some properties from the settings and you want to recover those settings.
+Timemachine is a plugin for Bludit and allows you to go back to some particular state of your system.
+For example, you deleted unintentionally a page and you want to recover it, or you edit some properties from the settings and you want to recover the previous settings.

 ## Enable Timemachine
 - Go to the **admin area**